danielpmorton/pyastrobee/readme.md

 - [ ] Consider using pathlib Path with str(Path(filename))?

 ### Done:
+- [X] Move the modified Honey skin file into the correct place (not `imgs/`)
+- [X] Clean up all of the mesh/urdf/resources organization confusion, make assets folder, delete old meshes
 - [X] Add some notes about using the keyboard controller somewhere
 - [X] Get a softbody anchor working between the astrobee gripper and the bag
 - [X] Try out tetrahedral deformables